 The most observant of you might notice that there’s missing some laths in this picture.
 How can we attach the wood cladding to the tin?
 It turned out that this particular part of the roof was meant for a solar panel, so that’s why there weren’t any laths there.
 In our case, we need laths on the entire roof, and of course, we need to attach them to the tin subceiling in a way to prevent water to find a way through it.

 We presented the idea to Christoffer.
 He paused for a minute before he said: “This might actually work!
 And it’s much simpler (again, read cheaper) too!”
 Yay!
 It seems light we managed to cut away unnecessary costs, and the dream of a wooden roof lives on.

 Here’s the final proposal for the roof.

 Our house, the roof included, mainly consist of solid wood elements from Termowood.
-So with the ….. and …. already in place, we now need the laths, the tin subceiling and wooden cladding on top.
+Now we need the laths, the tin subceiling, and wooden cladding on top.

 But what about the gutters?

 We decided not to have the wooden panels with tongue and groove on the roof.
 Instead, we’ll have a 5mm distance between each panel.
 This lets rain and melting water find its way through the cladding into the tin subceiling and further into the gutters.
 This way the claddings won’t be the only barrier, and the facade won’t be overflood by water.
 5 mm is still small enough to prevent leaf and dirt clog up the gutters *fingers crossed.
 The most dedicated leaf might find a way through the cladding, so if you’re very worried about the combo leaf and gutters, you could always have a mesh gutter guard.